 Fill several jars with water and two or three drops of food coloring, and then put one or two flowers in each jar.
 Encourage your kids to watch as the color moves up the stem and tints the petals.

-This simple children’s plant art is as a great way to demonstrate how
+This simple children’s plant art is a great way to demonstrate how water is transported up the stem and into the leaves and petals.

 Kids’ Plant Art: Leaf Rubbings